sleepjie/Valanar/Valanar Superdocument.md

 Each clan is organised under a strict hierarchy, with clear divisions of roles and responsibilities.The Samurai are the protectors of the clan and enforcers of its laws, and unlike most other societies where warriors might act purely as soldiers, Kanin Samurai also serve as administrators and judges, responsible for the internal order of the clan.

-Trained from a young age to fight and lead, the Samurai are meant to uphold the strict principles of the Okaisha, which emphasises honour in combat, loyalty to the clan, and personal discipline.
-However, the reality is often more pragmatic than idealistic; many Samurai bend the rules to serve their own interests or the shifting needs of their clan, and while there are those who genuinely seek to live by the code, the pressures of warfare, politics, and internal clan strife make such purity rare.
-In truth, the Okaisha serves more as an aspirational guideline than a rigid set of rules; the Samurai are frequently faced with situations where strict adherence to the code would be impractical or even disastrous for their survival.
-Deception, strategic dishonesty, and opportunistic behaviour are not unheard of, especially in the complex web of inter-clan politics.

 Beneath the Samurai are the common Kanin, who make up the bulk of society and are responsible for the daily functioning of the clan’s economy: farmers, artisans, and labourers, the common folk are essential to the clan’s survival, providing food, materials, and craftsmanship that keep the clan running.
 In contrast to the Samurai, who live by the Okaisha, the common Kanin’s role is dictated by pragmatism—their primary concerns are the day-to-day realities of survival, trade, and resource management.
 Unlike the Samurai, their lives are less burdened by lofty ideals, though they are still expected to respect the clan’s hierarchy and contribute to its success.

 Despite the hierarchical nature of their society, the Kanin maintain a strong sense of community and collective duty.
 The welfare of the clan always comes before individual desires, and in this sense, the Kanin are deeply communal, valuing cooperation and sacrifice for the greater good.
 Decisions that affect the clan as a whole are rarely made without consultation.